Jon-Cactus/ultimate-tic-tac-toe/README.md

     });
     ```

-    - Receives a move from a player
+    - Receives a move from a player.

     - Validates the move using `validateMove()` from `gameLogic`.